akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 :  @@snip [PersistentActorCompileOnyTest.java]($akka$/akka-persistence-typed/src/test/java/akka/persistence/typed/javadsl/PersistentActorCompileOnlyTest.java) { #command-handler }

 The event handler appends the event to the state.
-This is called after successfully persisting the event in the database:
+This is called after successfully persisting the event in the database @java[.
+As with the command handler the event handler is defined using a lambda, see below for a more complicated example using the `EventHandlerBuilder`]:

 Scala
 :  @@snip [PersistentActorCompileOnyTest.scala]($akka$/akka-persistence-typed/src/test/scala/akka/persistence/typed/scaladsl/PersistentActorCompileOnlyTest.scala) { #event-handler }